gsilviHQS/Variationals_algorithms/README.md

 ## GitHub CI
 This repository contains a GitHub Workflow file that will automatically run pytest when changes are pushed.
 Details on disabling and enabling this feature can be found [here](https://docs.github.com/en/enterprise-server@3.0/actions/managing-workflow-runs/disabling-and-enabling-a-workflow).

+## Documentation
+Customize the GitHub Workflow YAML file: *repo_name*/.github/workflow/sphinx\_doc.yml There is a basic index.rst template under 'doc'.
+Modify it as you want.

+Any modification under the folder 'doc' pushed to GitHub will trigger a rebuild of the documentation (using GitHub CI).
+If the build is successful, then the resulting html documentation can be access at: https://neasqc.github.io/repo_name

+Notes:
+  - You can follow the build process on the 'Actions' tab below the name of the repository.
+  - neasqc.github.io does not immediately update.
+You may need to wait a minute or two before it see the changes.